Are You Eating Roundup [Glyphosate]? 10 Processed Foods to Never Eat & Why!

 Foods such as Organic plain Yoghurt and Sauerkraut to Kefir, Kimchi and Kombucha.
 Also include these foods – Olives, Olive Oil, Miso, Tempeh, Vinegar and small quantities of Soy sauce.
 Many of these now you can opt for either the ‘No Added Salt’ or Reduced Salt

-Fermented Foods to Eat in Moderation or That Do Not need to be included in your diet:
+- Fermented Foods to Eat in Moderation or Must be included in your diet!

 Fermented foods in general should be approximately 10% of your daily food intake, these being taken prominently form the previous paragraph.